Violet Manners, Duchess of Rutland: Early life and family

-Marriage and death
+Marriage and issue

 At the age of 26, she married Henry Manners on 25 November 1882.
 He was the only son and heir of John Manners, 7th Duke of Rutland.
 Husband and wife had little in common; the handsome Henry was a political Conservative whilst Violet was described as "bohemian".
-She provided him with two male heirs, but her second and third daughters were possibly fathered by others: Lady Violet by Montagu Corry, 1st Baron Rowton and Lady Diana by Harry Cust.
+She provided him with two male heirs, but her second and third daughters were possibly fathered by others: Lady Violet by Montagu Corry, 1st Baron Rowton, and Lady Diana by Harry Cust.
 The couple also moved in different social circles, as he enjoyed hunting and she pursued more intellectual interests.

 Henry became the Marquess of Granby in 1888.
-In 1906 he succeeded his father as the 8th Duke of Rutland; Lady Granby became the Duchess of Rutland.
-During World War I, the Duchess converted her London house at 16 Arlington Street into a hospital.
-Her daughter Diana, a prominent socialite, served as a nurse at the house.
-Violet's son-in-law, Hugo Charteris, Lord Elcho, died during the war, though her only surviving son was spared from fighting at the front.
+In 1906, he succeeded his father as the 8th Duke of Rutland; Lady Granby became the Duchess of Rutland.

-The Duke of Rutland died in 1925, and was succeeded in the dukedom by their second and only surviving son, John.
-The Duchess of Rutland died on 22 December 1937 and was buried at Belvoir Castle, Leicestershire.